aiidateam/aiida-website/docs/news/posts/2024-11-01-aiida-shell.md

 pip install aiida-shell
 ```

-If the installation is successful, you can create an AiiDA profile with:
+If the installation is successful, you can [create an AiiDA profile](https://aiida.readthedocs.io/projects/aiida-core/en/v2.6.2/installation/guide_quick.html#quick-installation-guide) with:

 ```console
 verdi presto
 ```

 If there are no error messages, you should now be good to go to follow the rest of the examples.
+You can either add the snippets to a file, e.g. `script.py`, and run it with `verdi run script.py`.
+Or you can open an interactive shell with `verdi shell`, and run the commands interactively.

 ## The basic concept

-All that is needed to run any program with `aiida-shell` is its `launch_shell_job`` function:
+All that is needed to run any program with `aiida-shell` is its `launch_shell_job` function:

 ```python
 from aiida_shell import launch_shell_job